geddy/js-styleguide/README.md

             wizardHat, vorpalBlade

-2. Acronyms in variable/method names SHOULD NOT be upppercased.
+2. Acronyms in variable/method names SHOULD NOT be uppercased.
   - Incorrect:

             bartenderNPC, newRPG